-- 4.2.10 For raloxifene, 4-year follow-up data from the MORE study were used, and it was assumed that women with low BMD have a lower breast cancer risk than women with normal BMD.
-The cost effectiveness was modelled excluding the breast cancer benefit, the risk of VTE and the effect on cardiovascular events. - 4.2.11 The independent clinical risk factors for fracture used in the model were based on the data prepared under the auspices of the WHO (see section 4.2.6) and included BMI, prior fracture, previous or current use of corticosteroids, parental history of fracture, current smoking, alcohol intake of more than 2 units per day, and rheumatoid arthritis.
+- 4.2.11 For raloxifene, 4-year follow-up data from the MORE study were used, and it was assumed that women with low BMD have a lower breast cancer risk than women with normal BMD.
+The cost effectiveness was modelled excluding the breast cancer benefit, the risk of VTE and the effect on cardiovascular events. - 4.2.12 The independent clinical risk factors for fracture used in the model were based on the data prepared under the auspices of the WHO (see section 4.2.7) and included BMI, prior fracture, previous or current use of corticosteroids, parental history of fracture, current smoking, alcohol intake of more than 2 units per day, and rheumatoid arthritis.
 The study provided prevalence data for the different risk factors, and risk ratios for hip fracture and osteoporotic fracture for each risk factor, including T-score and age.
-Using these risk ratios, absolute risk of fracture was calculated. - 4.2.12 The estimates of cost effectiveness were generated for different levels of absolute risk derived from a large number of combinations of T-score (in bands 0.5 SD wide), age and number of independent clinical risk factors for fracture.
+Using these risk ratios, absolute risk of fracture was calculated. - 4.2.13 The estimates of cost effectiveness were generated for different levels of absolute risk derived from a large number of combinations of T-score (in bands 0.5 SD wide), age and number of independent clinical risk factors for fracture.
 For practical reasons relating to the number of potential combinations, single-point RRs of fracture, calculated from the log-normal efficacy distributions, were used in the model.
-Results were presented for population groups categorised according to age, T-score and number of independent clinical risk factors. - 4.2.13 As women without fracture do not usually present to clinicians, the Assessment Group also estimated the impact that the costs of identifying women at risk would have on the cost effectiveness of the drugs.
+Results were presented for population groups categorised according to age, T-score and number of independent clinical risk factors.

+- 4.2.14 Women with a fracture who present to clinicians require a DXA scan for osteoporosis to be established.
+Therefore, the Assessment Group also estimated the impact of DXA scanning on the cost effectiveness of the drugs.
 This required both a calculation of the ICER for treatment, and a calculation of the distribution of risk assessment cost over the population who would benefit from treatment.
 A net-benefit approach was used to do this.
 The net-benefit approach is analogous to the more traditional cost per QALY gained approach, but also requires a value of willingness to pay (WTP) for an additional QALY gained.
 For the calculation of the net benefit of an intervention, the WTP is first multiplied by the incremental QALY gained associated with the intervention, then the incremental cost associated with the intervention is subtracted.
-For this appraisal, the total net benefit for each age group and DXA scanning approach was calculated by subtracting the cost of DXA scanning from the net benefit of treating all women who can be treated cost effectively.
+For this appraisal, the total net benefit for each age group and DXA scanning approach was calculated by subtracting the cost of DXA scanning from the net benefit of treating all women who can be treated cost effectively. - 4.2.15 A stepped net-benefit approach was used to estimate, in reverse order, the cost effectiveness of risk assessment, DXA scanning and treatment of women with a prior fracture.
+Two WTP values, £20,000 or £30,000 per QALY gained, were applied in the modelling.

-- 4.2.14 A stepped net-benefit approach was used to estimate, in reverse order, the cost effectiveness of risk assessment, DXA scanning and treatment of women without a prior fracture.
-A WTP value of £20,000 per QALY gained was applied in the modelling. - Step 1.
-ICERs for treatment versus no treatment were calculated for each intervention for various combinations of age, T-score and number of independent clinical risk factors for fracture (see section 4.2.11).
+• Step 1.
+ICERs for treatment versus no treatment were calculated for each intervention for various combinations of age, T-score and number of independent clinical risk factors for fracture (see section 4.2.12).
 The net benefit of treatment per woman was calculated using the following formula:

-Net benefit = (£20,000 × incremental QALYs gained) - incremental costs.
+Net benefit = \pounds 30,000 (or \pounds 20,000) × incremental QALYs - incremental costs.